berkaktass/theBerkk/README.md

 ### Hello World 👋
 Software engineer from turkey.
-- 🔭 Working on multiple frontend project using React and Nodejs
+- 🔭 Working on multiple frontend project using Javascript.
 - 🌱 Learning design patterns in depth
 <br>